-Enel rules, which are set forth in compliance with Italian laws and regulations, are inspired by the principles of transparency and fairness.
-Further, such rules are in line with the recommendations contained in the corporate governance code for listed companies and with international best practices.
+Enel's rules, which are set forth in compliance with Italian laws and regulations, are inspired by the principles of transparency and fairness.
+Furthermore, such rules are in line with the recommendations contained in the Corporate Governance Code for listed companies and with international best practices.

-Enel provides to the public on a yearly basis a detailed report on its set of corporate governance rules ("Corporate governance and share ownership report"), published jointly with the annual financial statements.
+Enel provides to the public a detailed report on its set of corporate governance rules ("Corporate governance and share ownership report") on a yearly basis, published jointly with the annual financial statements.

-According to Enel's model, the Shareholders meeting has the function to adopt the most relevant decisions concerning the company, such as the appointment of the corporate bodies, the approval of the annual financial statements and the allocation of net income.
+According to Enel's model, the Shareholders Meeting has the responsibility of adopting the most relevant decisions concerning the company, such as appointing the corporate bodies, approving the annual financial statements, and allocating net income.

-The Board of Directors is entrusted with the management of the Company and carries out all the activities appropriate for the achievement of the corporate purpose.
+The Board of Directors is entrusted with the management of the Company and carries out all the activities necessary to achieve the corporate purpose.
 In accordance with the Italian Civil Code, the Board of Directors delegated part of its managing powers to the Chief Executive Officer and appointed four internal Committees with consultative and proactive functions.
-Whilst both the Chief Executive Officer Executive and the Chair may act on behalf of the Company, their roles are clearly separated.
+While both the Chief Executive Officer Executive and the Chair may act on behalf of the Company, their roles are clearly separated.